 As the employer, you’ll also need to provide some information to support the work permit application, including evidence that you’ve advertised the vacancy for at least three weeks before hiring a nonnational employee.

-What You Need to Obtain a Saint Kitts and Nevis Work Visa
+Requirements to Obtain Saint Kitts and Nevis Work Visas

 Along with a completed and signed application, the requirements to obtain a business visa include: